-In this context the MEDCLIC project’s numerical modelling and forecasting team has improved its forecasts by using new methodology imported from atmospheric sciences, known as “data assimilation”.
-This technique consists of getting more precise ocean forecasts by including real data obtained from oceanographic instruments into oceanic models and making them converge towards those values.
-In this way, models are prevented from veering towards incorrect forecasts (see figure 1).
+In this context the MEDCLIC project’s numerical modelling and forecasting team has improved its forecasts by using a methodology initially imported from atmospheric sciences, known as “data assimilation”.
+This technique consists of getting more precise ocean forecasts by integrating real data obtained from oceanographic instruments into oceanic models and making them converge towards those values.
+In this way, model predictions are prevented from veering towards irrealistic conditions (see figure 1).

 Figure 1.
 Data assimilation models (green) are helped by observations to produce more realistic forecasts, that is to say, closer to real observations.

-To do this, experiments must be carried out beforehand with various sets of observations obtained directly from the sea with the oceanographic instruments making up the SOCIB multiplatform system, in order to calculate which of them produces the best results.
-This process takes into account the balance between computer use and the financial cost of the observations themselves and the improvement to the results.
+To advance on this, sensitivity experiments must be carried out considering various sets of observations obtained directly from the sea with the oceanographic instruments making up the SOCIB multiplatform system.
+This evaluation process takes into account the balance between computer use, the cost of the observations themselves and the improvement on the model performance.